 - Given as an injection, the flu shot contains killed flu viruses that will not cause the flu, but will prepare the body to fight off infection from that particular type of live flu virus if someone comes into contact with it.

 - The nasal mist contains weakened live flu viruses that cannot cause the severe symptoms typically associated with the flu, but can cause some mild symptoms.
 So people with weakened immune systems or certain health conditions should not get the nasal mist vaccine.
-It is only for healthy, non-pregnant people between 2 and 49 years old, and is preferred over the flu shot for kids ages 2 to 8.
+It is only for healthy, non-pregnant people between 2 and 49 years old.

 When & Where to Get It